mattb0101/diddy_v2/README.md

 **Navbar**
 - Used across all pages, showing the available pages on the site and incorporating the band logo along with social media links.
+- Allows the User to navigate Home, The Band, Gallery and a Contact Page.
 - At Tablet size devices and smaller, the social links move to the footer.
 - At Phone size devices the menu collapses into a slide down menu.